Skip to main content

 You’ll gain a huge range of technical and creative skills, from match coverage and in-depth research, analysis, and interviewing, to club and sports promotion – across online, social, video and audio.

 We’ll nurture your passion for the sports you love, while developing your understanding of the forces behind the headlines.
-You’ll think about the power of digital media and fan culture and become fully equipped for a great career.
+You’ll think about the power of digital media and become fully equipped for a great career.

 Why study Sports Journalism BA(Hons)

-• Learn everything from writing a match report to producing a podcast and presenting your own TV sports show.
+• You'll learn everything from writing a match report to producing a podcast and presenting your own TV sports show.

 • Our academics include industry experts, such as reporters, broadcasters, and commentators, who will help you develop a deep understanding of key issues in sport, culture, and the media.